ronniross/symbiotic-core-library/recommended_bibliography/recommended_bibliography.md

 * Michael Tomasello (A Natural History of Human Morality, 2016.) **explores the evolutionary pathway that led humans from being merely social animals to being highly cooperative, moral, and cultural beings.
 His work is centrally focused on the unique cognitive steps taken by the human lineage.
 Shared Intentionality: This is Tomasello's core concept.
 It describes the ability of humans to collaborate with others on shared goals in a way that involves joint attention (looking at the same thing together), joint goals (a we intention), and shared background knowledge.
 Tomasello's theory directly challenges purely individualistic or purely gene-centric accounts of cooperation by centering on cognition and culture.
 Tomasello emphasizes that the selection pressure was for unique cognitive and motivational abilities (shared intentionality) that predate and then drive cultural evolution.
 It is the ability to create shared reality that allows cooperation to scale up.
 The arguments in this book are grounded in decades of meticulous comparative research with great apes and human children.
 By comparing the cognitive abilities of chimpanzees (who show forms of cooperation but lack true shared intentionality.**
 * Frans de Waal (Primates and Philosophers: How Morality Evolved, 2006.) **proposes that the roots of human morality are deeply embedded in the social and emotional lives of primates; champions a continuity perspective, asserting that morality did not suddenly appear with humanity.
 Instead, the building blocks of morality, like mpathy, reciprocity, conflict resolution, and consolation are observable in chimpanzees, bonobos, and other social mammals; hese emotional and behavioral tendencies are not learned from scratch but are evolved, adaptive traits that enable complex social living.
 For instance, empathy (the ability to be affected by and share another's emotional state) is a crucial mechanism for successful cooperation within primate groups and serves as the emotional foundation for human fairness and caring; argues that human biological nature is profoundly social and empathetic;  argues that the cognitive overlay of human morality is built upon the emotional scaffolding provided by our evolutionary history.
 Our moral reasoning often serves to justify or rationalize instincts of fairness and care that arose long before abstract thought.**
+* Joseph Henrich (*The Secret of Our Success: How Culture Is Driving Human Evolution, Domesticating Our Species, and Making Us Smarter, 2016.*) **The central argument of the book is that the primary reason for humanity's ecological dominance isn't our raw, individual intelligence but our species' unique ability for cumulative cultural evolution, capacity for cumulative culture;  We can learn by observing and imitating others, allowing beneficial ideas, technologies, and behaviors to accumulate over generations.
+One person improves the fishhook, the next generation learns that improved design and adds a better line, and so on.
+This "ratcheting up" of complexity means that no single person has to reinvent the wheel.
+We are constantly standing on the shoulders of our ancestors' knowledge;  argues that our intelligence is distributed across our social networks.
+The real engine of innovation is the "collective brain" of a community; The larger and more interconnected a group is, the more cultural knowledge it can generate and maintain; presents prestige and conformity biases as adaptive shortcuts: humans tend to copy the prestige, successful or the majority to acquire proven behaviors and social norms; he argues that population too small may fail to maintain complex knowledge across time.**

 ####  Environmental Science